Skip to main content

 Flood Code Triggers

-When the FEMA 50% rule kicks in on a waterfront property, structural elevation or flood venting becomes a separate scope item on top of the renovation itself.
+When the FEMA 50% rule kicks in on a waterfront property, structural elevation to Base Flood Elevation, anchored utilities, and flood-venting work becomes a separate scope item on top of the renovation itself.
+Substantial Improvement determinations are run against the Pinellas County property appraiser building-value line item, not total appraised value.

 General Cost Ranges